northeast-kansas-library-system/nextsteps/source/glossary.rst

       Institute of Museum and Library Services (AKA :term:`IMLS`) is an independent federal agency that provides library grants, museum grants, policy development, and research.
 You can learn more about the Institute of Museum and Library services at the `IMLS website <https://www.imls.gov/>`_

     Kansas Library Express
       Kansas Library Express (AKA :term:`KLE`) is the courier system that ships materials between member libraries in Kansas.
 KLE also allows libraries to ship materials to couriers on the Blue Sky courier system in Colorado and Trans Amigos in other states.
 Northeast Kansas Library System administers the courier system.
-For more information see the KLE website at `https://kslibexpress.mykansaslibrary.org/ <https://kslibexpress.mykansaslibrary.org/>`_
+For more information see the `KLE website <https://kslibexpress.mykansaslibrary.org/>`_

     KICNET
-      KICNET (AKA **K**ansas **I**nterlibrary loan **C**ouncil **NET**work) is the statewide interlibrary loan network.
+      KICNET (AKA -K-ansas -I-nterlibrary loan -C-ouncil -NET-work) is the statewide interlibrary loan network.
 KICNET uses the :term:`ShareIt` software by AutoGraphics to manage interlibrary loans througout the state of Kansas.
 For more information see the `Kansas State Library's ILL website <https://kslib.info/440/Interlibrary-Loan>`_

     Northeast Kansas Library System
       Northeast Kansas Library System (AKA :term:`NEKLS`) is one of seven regional library systems in Kansas.
 You can learn more about the Kansas regional library systems at the `State Library of Kansas page on regional library systems <https://kslib.info/573/Regional-Library-Systems>`_

+    OCLC
+      OCLC (originally -O-hio -C-ollege -L-ibrary -C-enter; later -O-nline -C-omputer -L-ibrary -C-enter; now officially -OCLC, Inc.-) is a non-profit cooperative library technology organization.
+OCLC is best known worldwide for maintaining the `Dewey Decimal Classification <https://www.oclc.org/en/dewey/resources.html>`_ standard; and for operating `WorldCat <https://search.worldcat.org/>`_.
+For more information see `the OCLC website <https://www.oclc.org/en/home.html>`_

     State Library of Kansas
       The State Library of Kansas (AKA :term:`SLK`) acts as the library for the governmental offices of Kansas and helps provide library services to all residents of the state of Kansas.
 You can learn more about the State Library of Kansas at the `State Library of Kansas website <https://kslib.info/>`_